Goosang-Yu/genet/README.md

 <div align="left">

 ## Welcome to GenET
-GenET (Genoe Editing Toolkit) is a library that implements various python functions related to genome editing.
-GenET has not yet been properly implemented and will continue to be updated.
-The implementations currently planned include guideRNA design, saturation library design, sequencing data analysis, and gRNA activity prediction.
+GenET (Genome Editing Toolkit) is a library of various python functions for the purpose of analyzing and evaluating data from genome editing experiments.
+GenET is still in its early stages of development and continue to improve and expand.
+Currently planned functions include guideRNA design, saturation library design, deep sequenced data analysis, and guide RNA activity prediction.

 ## System requirement
 GenET can be run on either Mac or Linux system.
-This is because the Vienna RNA package, which calculates MFE among the features used in the Prediction model, does not support window.
-If you use Windows, you should use docker to build your environment.
+GenET is currently available on Linux or Mac based systems as one of the dependent tools, ViennaRNA package, is limited to these operating systems.
+Windows users must establish a docker or virtual OS environment to use this tool.

 ## Installation